 viola whitacre’s bread and butter pickles, c.
 1952

-I HAD A DOUBLY SWEET WEEK: the chance to speak at the meeting of a great group of gardeners in Kent, Connecticut—and to leave the event with not just new friends, but also two pints of bread and butter pickles from Viola Whitacre’s 1952 recipe, as handed down to the gardener who arranged the event, Nancy Schaefer.
+I T WAS A DOUBLY SWEET WEEK that August a few years back: the chance to speak at the meeting of a great group of gardeners in Kent, Connecticut—and to leave the event with not just new friends, but also two pints of bread and butter pickles from Viola Whitacre’s 1952 recipe, as handed down to the gardener who arranged the event, Nancy Schaefer.
 In a continuing chain of hand-me-down tradition, I’ll share them here with you.

 “Mom got it from our over-the-back-fence neighbor in Michigan,” Nancy recalls.
 “Viola Whitacre and her husband, Archie, lived in the house behind ours.
 Archie was the gardener; Viola kept the house and was the kind of neighbor who made us special cookies and shared jars of these wonderful bread and butter cukes, as she called them.
 I find making these pickles a very satisfying experience—and the finished product is so good!”